Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

 \subsection{Acknowledgments}

 The author is greatly indebted to Thomas Wasserman for very enlightening conversations regarding the monoidality problem.
-He also wants to thank M. Ballandras, G. Barajas, G. Gallego, K. Knop and A. Saha for useful discussions.
+He is also very grateful to Jesse Vogel for his very careful reading of the manuscript, his invaluable and insightful comments to improve the paper, and for pointing out several mistakes in the first version of this manuscript.
+The author also wants to thank M. Ballandras, G. Barajas, G. Gallego, M. Hablicsek, K. Knop and A. Saha for useful discussions.

 The author also acknowledges the hospitality of Department of Mathematics at Universidad Aut\'onoma de Madrid where this work was partially completed.
-This work has been partially supported through Comunidad de Madrid R+D project PR27/21-029.
+This work has been partially supported by the \textit{Madrid Government (Comunidad de Madrid -- Spain)} under the Multiannual Agreement with the Universidad Complutense de Madrid in the line Research Incentive for Young PhDs, in the context of the V PRICIT (Regional Programme of Research and Technological Innovation) through the project PR27/21-029, the Ministerio de Ciencia e Innovaci\'on Project PID2021-124440NB-I00 (Spain) and the BBVA Foundation COMPLEXFLUIDS project.